Acrimonious debate sparks calls for new rules to rein in Trump and questions about the format’s usefulness for voters

 Riley said that rather than trying to make quick fixes to a debate system ill-suited to Trump’s unique brand of showmanship, event organizers should shut things down for now.

 “Could the debates serve a useful purpose?
 Yes, but not this year,” he said.
-“I do not believe that there is any set of circumstances — short of a kill button on Donald Trump’s microphone — that would allow these to proceed in any in a fruitful way.”
+“I do not believe that there is any set of circumstances — short of a kill button on Donald Trump’s microphone — that would allow these to proceed in any fruitful way.”

 Matt Viser, Rick Noack and Seung Min Kim contributed to this report.